theflyingrahul/semantic_uncertainty/README.md

 ## Other notes
 - Build flash_attn:
-     - MAKEFLAGS="-j$(nproc)" pip install flash_attn --no-build-isolation --use-pep517 --no-cache-dir
+     - `MAKEFLAGS="-j$(nproc)" pip install flash_attn --no-build-isolation --use-pep517 --no-cache-dir`
+     - Flash Attention is a little stupid.
+Sometimes it works, sometimes it doesn't!
+Especially on Lyra.
+Need to debug this further.
-- Some blocks to accommodate CECI Lyra HPCC (like $GLOBALSCRATCH) will be present: need to refactor this and add it as a command-line argument
+- Some blocks to accommodate CECI Lyra HPCC (like $GLOBALSCRATCH) will be present: need to refactor this and add it as a command-line argument.
-- Second GPU implementation is incomplete/not-verified for Gemma models since moved to Lyra
+- Second GPU implementation is incomplete/not-verified for Gemma models since moved to Lyra.

 ## TODOs
 - Document the added model and dataset support.